Alexei Navalny: 2013 Moscow mayoral candidacy

-Navalny's campaign was successful in fundraising: out of 103.4 million rubles (approximately $3.09 million as of the election day), the total size of his electoral fund, 97.3 million ($2.91 million) were transferred by individuals throughout Russia; such an amount is unprecedented in Russia.
+Navalny's campaign was successful in fundraising: out of 103.4 million rubles ($ as of the election day), the total size of his electoral fund, 97.3 million ($) were transferred by individuals throughout Russia; such an amount is unprecedented in Russia.
 It achieved a high profile through an unprecedentedly large campaign organisation that involved around 20,000 volunteers who passed out leaflets and hung banners, in addition to conducting several campaign rallies a day around the city; they were the main driving force for the campaign.
 The New Yorker described the resulted campaign as "a miracle", along with Navalny's release on 19 July, the fundraising campaign, and the personality of Navalny himself.
 The campaign received very little television coverage and did not utilise billboards.
 Thanks to Navalny's strong campaign (and Sobyanin's weak one), his result grew over time, weakening Sobyanin's, and in the end of the campaign, he declared the runoff election (to be conducted if none of the candidates receives at least 50% of votes) was "a hair's breadth away".

 The largest sociological research organisations predicted that Sobyanin would win the election, scoring 58% to 64% of the vote; they expected Navalny to receive 15–20% of the vote, and the turnout was to be 45–52%.
-(Levada Center was the only one not to have made any predictions; the data it had on 28 August, however, falls in line with other organisations.)
+(Levada Center was the only one not to have made any predictions; the data it had on 28 August was similar to that of other organisations.)
 The final results of the voting showed Navalny received 27% of the vote, more than candidates appointed by the parties that received second, third, fourth, and fifth highest results during the 2011 parliamentary elections, altogether.
 Navalny fared better in the center and southwest of Moscow, which have higher income and education levels.
-However, Sobyanin received 51% of the vote, which meant he won the election.
+Sobyanin received 51% of the vote, winning the election.
 The turnout was 32%.
 The organisations explained the differences were because Sobyanin's electorate did not vote, as they felt that their candidate was guaranteed to win.
 Navalny's campaign office predicted Sobyanin would score 49–51%, and Navalny would get 24–26% of votes.